Fees and Payments

 * We also ask for a one-off Payment towards your child’s Online Learning Journal and Child Record: £20.

 We want to survive as a business, so we ask for a consumables charge of £1 per council-funded hour you claim with Harcourt Pre-School.
 We hope you find this modest charge acceptable and that you understand why we have been forced to make this change to our charging policy.
 This charge will be itemised on your termly invoice, so that you can see clearly the costs you are incurring.

 The Voluntary Contribution will be used to cover all consumables plus any extra activities we provide at Harcourt Pre-School, including but not limited to: Garden Forest School, Yoga, Little Beats music group and our Christmas Party.

 If you are registered with Tax Free Childcare, then you can pay your consumables charge using this type of account (getting Government support of £2 for every £8 paid in) to keep the costs as low as possible for you.

 We understand that some families may not be able to afford the new consumables charge, so if you experience difficulties meeting the cost of the additional services, please come and speak to Veronique or Suzanne.
 If you are currently seeking employment (and claiming Universal Credit), please let us know as we may be able to access extra funding to support your child and cover the consumables charge for you.

 Paying by instalments and Childcare Vouchers

 * Pre-School fees may be paid in three monthly instalments per term (Autumn, Spring and Summer Terms).
-The preferred method is online payments to the pre-school’s bank account by the first day of term.
+The preferred method is online payments to the pre-school’s bank account.
 Please ask Suzanne or Veronique for details.